 Insourcing or Outsourcing?
 Pain or Competitive Leverage?

 Insourcing or Outsourcing?
-Pain or the Panacea around competitive leverage?
+Pain or the panacea for competitive leverage?

-What is the difference between insourcing and outsourcing?
+What is the difference between outsourcing and insourcing?

 In simple terms: